Using the H5P Fill in the Blanks Tool

 Step Three: Configure Behavioural Settings

-There are a range of behavioural options you can use to determine how students interact with the Fill in the Blanks object.
+There is a range of behavioural options you can use to determine how students interact with the Fill in the Blanks object.
 You might want to give them the option to try again if they get it wrong, which is particularly useful if your answer is case-sensitive (for example, the name of an organisation or notable figure).

 1. Underneath your new questions, click Behavioural settings to expand the area and view options.
 Some options will already be ticked by default.